Meghashreekm/Mining-Sentiment-of-User-from-Twitter-Data-using-Recurrent-Neural-Network-/README.md

   Follow the link to get the security code
   Copy the same and paste it in the google colab running project and hit enter.

-* GUI
+* GUI :
   The later part of code consists a small gui  made with ipywidgets library.
-Upon running that cell, the output displays a gui asking the user to enter his emotion or a feeling, enter it and hit submit button to find whether user has depressive symptoms or not
+Upon running that cell number 29, the output displays a gui asking the user to enter his emotion or a feeling, enter it and hit submit button to find whether user has depressive symptoms or not